uwplse/pumpkin-pi/README.md

 Please see our GitHub [issues](https://github.com/uwplse/ornamental-search/issues) before reporting a bug (though please do report any bugs not listed there).

+One outstanding issue (an unimplemented optimization) has consequences for how we lift and unpack large constants compositionally.
+For now, for large constants, you should prefer lifting several times and then unpacking the result several times over iteratively lifting and unpacking.
+See [this issue](https://github.com/uwplse/ornamental-search/issues/44).

 ## Understanding the Code

 The top-level is in `ornamental.ml4`, which outsources to `frontend.ml`.
 From there, the two major functionalities